sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 = 2.0.9 =
-* Fixed: css on footer when using different themes
+* Fixed: CSS on footer when using different themes
 * Changed: d all.js to sdk.js (bryant1410)
 * Optimization for sites with no Facebook App
 * Added error messages for special cases
 * Added advanced option for selecting Facebook SDK version
-* Fixed: locale error inside editor
+* Fixed: locale error inside the editor
 * Fixed: link underline in some themes
-* Fixed: several css and html structure nothing critical
+* Fixed: several CSS and HTML structure nothing critical

 = 2.0.8 =
 * Fix Event title css